 }

-Specifications work without any additional libraries, making them a solid fit for simple search forms.
-If your joins become complex or you want type-safe code with IDE autocompletion, QueryDSL has the advantage — though it comes with the overhead of setting up code generation.
-If your goal is simply to clean up dynamic queries, starting with Specifications is the pragmatic choice.
+Specifications can be used without any additional libraries, so they’re sufficient for simple search forms.
+When joins get complex or you want type-safe queries with code completion, QueryDSL has the edge, but it comes with code-generation setup costs.
+If you’re at the stage of “I just want to clean up my dynamic queries first,” starting with Specifications is the safer bet.

 Summary

-Adopting the Specification pattern frees you from the if-statement hell in your service layer.
+Introducing the Specification pattern frees you from if-statement hell in the service layer.

 JpaSpecificationExecutor - Safely skip null conditions with